Frequently Asked Questions

 44XXXXXX

 format.
-However, due to the deteriorated state of the fixed-line network, their reliability is questionable.
-Developers should prioritize mobile functionality and consider landlines as a secondary communication method, if at all.Best Practice: Store contacts using the full 8-digit format to ensure consistent dialing across networks.
+However, the deteriorated state of the fixed-line network makes them unreliable.
+Prioritize mobile functionality and consider landlines as a secondary communication method, if at all.Best Practice: Store contacts using the full 8-digit format to ensure consistent dialing across networks.

 Calling from Guinea-Bissau: